What is a board game cafe?

 Can I bring in my own beer?
 Outside food?
 Special cakes?
 Catering?

 The Uncommons offers a pretty wide-ranging beer selection, featuring 30+ rotating bottles of lambic, cider, ginger beer, shandy, ales, lagers, porters, stouts, and of course IPAs.
-We also offer a house red and white wine by the glass, as well as champagne and mimosas.
+We also offer a house red, rose and white wine by the glass, and often sparkling wine/proseco.

 For those wishing to bring in something special, we do charge a corkage fee of $10.